West Mercia Search & Rescue save people in danger.

 We currently have 80 members and trainees based across the region, from Malvern to Hereford to Oswestry.
 We plan to grow this to 100 operational members by end of 2018.

 We are governed by a board of Trustees and we answer to the Charities Commission for all spending and fundraising.
-Our Trustees include John Redmond, who retired as Chief Fire Officer of Shropshire Fire & Rescue Service, and a retired senior Police Officer, a Solicitor and experienced SAR professionals.
+Our Trustees have included a retired Chief Fire Officer of Shropshire Fire & Rescue Service, and a retired senior Police Officer, a Solicitor and experienced SAR professionals.